The first year has three tracks, each a year-long course or set of courses: Theory, Technique, and Reading Freud.

 2. Treatment Track

-In the treatment track we will be covering a set of ideas that are central to both psychoanalysis and psychoanalytic psychotherapy, although they are operationalized in different ways in the two therapies.
-Clinical examples will be drawn from both forms of treatment.
-This course is an introduction to a psychoanalytic way of working.
-Each section contains ten sessions.
+In the treatment track we cover a set of ideas that are central to both psychoanalysis and psychoanalytic psychotherapy, although they are operationalized in different ways in the two therapies.
+Clinical examples are drawn from both forms of treatment.
+The courses provide an introduction to a psychoanalytic way of working.

 - Role, Task and Boundary